Alls-DeV/competitive-programming-assistant/README.md

    - `cpa debug -D` it will compile the code with the -D flag
    - You can combine N or -k with -D

-- Submit your code from the terminal
-   - `cpa submit [problem_name]` submit a problem on codeforces, if problem_name is not specified, it will submit the name of the directory you are using this command in (with the .cpp extension)

 - Stresstest against a bruteforce solution
    - `cpa comparator solution1 solution2 generator numTests` solution1, solution2 and generator are respectively the executables of the two solutions and of the testcases generator.
 Compares the outputs of two solutions of a problem, checking if they give the same outputs